 4. Travel slowly

 Responsible travel is a slow travel.
 The slower you travel, the less carbon footprint you leave by using less transportation.
 Slow travel will allow you to explore the place better, feel it and get to know the culture deeper.
+Read more on: how to go slow travel and live like a local?

 5. Sustainable accomodation